Biblical Account of the Tower of Babel

 In Genesis 11 the tower of Babel is a man made mountain.
 The gods controlled the mountains.
 However, mankind controlled the tower.
 This was a problem for the deities.
 This is why the Lord said, “let us go down“.
 The notion that the deities would be afraid of mankind is strictly a non-Jewish concept.
 Yet, every culture of the Levant would have been familiar with the other creation myths, in which the gods were afraid of mankind or regretted making them.
 Elements of this ancient concept is also found in Genesis 3:22, when God blocks off the tree of life from his creation.

 The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.
 (Genesis 3:22)

 God was not just upset that His creation disobeyed Him, but that creation is now capable of evil would live forever, as the gods do.
 Also notice in Genesis 3:22 when God says “the man has now become like one of us“, that God is speaking of the divine council, the heavenly hosts.
 This also shows up in Genesis 11:7 when God says “come, let us go down“.
 These are not mistakes in grammar.
 Only the Divine council were allowed to live forever.
-The believe, as well as the believe that one could climb to the heavens is found in the Epic of Gilgamesh.
+This belief, as well as the belief that one could climb to the heavens is found in the Epic of Gilgamesh.

 Who can climb to the heavens and become immortal?
 Only a member of the Divine Assembly live forever.
 (Gilgamesh Tablet III)